<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 2. Lenders increased their standards.

 The market is unpredictable at the moment.
 Many have already claimed unemployment, others are on the verge.
-Lenders, to protect themselves, are reserving their loans for borrowers that present to be the lowest risk by increasing their eligibility requirements.
+Lenders, to protect themselves, are reserving their loans for borrowers that present the lowest risk by increasing their eligibility requirements.
 What does that look like exactly?

 Minimum credit scores needed to qualify for a home loan are rising in response to the coronavirus pandemic.